-At Connecticut Children’s Medical Center, our community-oriented programs are leading the way in terms of strengthening families and helping children reach their full potential.
-Now, we are proud to announce that two of our programs just received national recognition for their work.
+At Connecticut Children’s, our community-oriented programs are leading the way in terms of strengthening families and helping children reach their full potential.
+Now, the national spotlight is shining on two of our programs, which received national recognition for their work.

 The American Hospital Association selected the Connecticut Children’s Healthy Homes program and the Connecticut Children’s Center for Care Coordination to feature in its Community Connections initiative.
 The initiative was created to support and highlight work done by hospitals across the country that extends beyond their walls to make communities healthier.
 Both programs are part of the Connecticut Children’s Office for Community Child Health, which is dedicated to promoting optimal healthy development for all children.